student-ganesh/student-ganesh/README.md

 - 🎓 Pursuing B.E. in Computer Science and Engineering
 - 🔭 Currently working on React, Python & ML projects
-- 🌱 Learning advanced Machine Learning, Deep Learning & MLOps
+- 🌱 Learning advanced Machine Learning
 - 💡 Building real-world projects in data science and full-stack development
 - 💼 Preparing for high-impact roles in tech: SDE, Data Analyst, and ML Engineer
 - 🧠 Curious about AI, NLP, and LLMs